xkraigx/zwift-beginner-resources/README.md

 ## 🤝 Contributing

-Feel from to open an issue or a pull request to suggest changes or additions.
+Feel from to open an issue or a pull request to suggest changes or additions at [https://github.com/xkraigx/zwift-beginner-resources](https://github.com/xkraigx/zwift-beginner-resources).

 ## 📝 License